Seraaron/agora/srd/Checks.md

 |   **3+**  | **Pass with flying colors:**                                                                                                                                                                                                                                                                                             |
 |   (~5%)   | *Your objective is completed with ease and aplomb or with time to spare.
 Your FC may give you additional information they would have otherwise kept secret.
 In some cases you may gain a new item or remove a point of stress.
 In other cases you just get to show off.*                                               |

-#que The percentages listed above are your approximate chances of rolling that many successes with 3 rank 5 dice.
+#question The percentages listed above are your approximate chances of rolling that many successes with 3 rank 5 dice.
 (You can find more numbers like these in the [[Dice Probabilities and Statistics]] article).

 #### KISSing Checks